noman62/movie_rating_project/README.md

 ### Authentication
 - `POST /api/auth/login`: Login with username/email and password

-## API Endpoints

 ### Movie Management

-- `POST /api/movies/`: Add a new movie.
+- `POST /api/movies/`: Add a new movie
-- `GET /api/movies/`: Get all movie list.
+- `GET /api/movies/`: Get all movie list
-- `PUT /api/movies/{id}`: Update the information of an existing movie by its ID.
+- `PUT /api/movies/{id}`: Update the information of an existing movie by its ID

 ### Movie Ratings

-- `POST /api/ratings/`: Submit a rating for a movie by its ID.
+- `POST /api/ratings/`: Submit a rating for a movie by its ID
-- `GET /api/ratings/{id}/`: Retrieve the rating for a specific movie by its ID.
+- `GET /api/ratings/{id}/`: Retrieve the rating for a specific movie by its ID
-- `PUT /api/ratings/{id}/`: Modify the rating for a movie by its ID.
+- `PUT /api/ratings/{id}/`: Modify the rating for a movie by its ID
-- `GET /api/ratings/`: Retrieve all ratings for movies.
+- `GET /api/ratings/`: Retrieve all ratings for movies

 ### Movie Reporting

-- `POST /api/reports/`: Submit a report for a movie.
+- `POST /api/reports/`: Submit a report for a movie
-- `GET /api/reports/`: Retrieve a list of all movie reports.
+- `GET /api/reports/`: Retrieve a list of all movie reports
-- `GET /api/reports/{id}`: Retrieve details of a single movie report by its ID.
+- `GET /api/reports/{id}`: Retrieve details of a single movie report by its ID

 ### Admin Access

-- `GET /api/admin/reports/`: Retrieve all movie reports for admin access.
+- `GET /api/admin/reports/`: Retrieve all movie reports for admin access
-- `GET /api/admin/reports/{id}/resolve/`: Retrieve and mark a specific movie report as resolved.
+- `GET /api/admin/reports/{id}/resolve/`: Retrieve and mark a specific movie report as resolved

 Note: All endpoints except `/login` require authentication.
 The admin-specific endpoints are only accessible to users with the admin role.

-# API Endpoint Documentation
+## API Endpoint Documentation

 This document provides a comprehensive overview of the API endpoints available in the application.

-## Authentication
+### Authentication

-### Register User
+#### Register User
 **Endpoint**: `POST /api/auth/register/`
 **Description**: Create a new user account.
 **Request Body**:
 ```json
 {